cooscoos/Hoive/README.md

 ## To do

-- install on virtual machine and list dependencies in readme
+- install on virtual machine to check and list dependencies
 - play test to spot bugs in base game

 ### Server